simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 - Each group of sibling accounts (ie, under a common parent) is sorted separately.

-In list mode, `--no-elide` combined with `-E/--empty` shows parent accounts as well, with their exclusive balances (zero, unless they have postings of their own).
-This guarantees a complete table of all posted-to accounts and their parents, with full names:
+In list mode, `--no-elide` shows parent accounts as well, with their exclusive balances.
+These are zero unless the parent has postings of its own, so `-E/--empty` is usually also needed to make them visible.
+Together, these flags guarantee a complete table of all posted-to accounts and their parents, with full names:

 ```cli
 $ hledger -f examples/sample.journal balance --no-elide -E